harness/community/CONTRIBUTING.md

 # Contributing to Harness Community Repositories

-We currently accept contributions to Drone as well as Harness CD Community
+We currently accept contributions to Drone as well as Harness CD Community.

 # Proposing Changes to Drone